Han Dynasty China

 But just a little further south, the Sogdians were beginning to set up safe trade routes that connected Central Asia to China and West Asia - this was the beginning of the Silk Road.
 China sold silk and tea west to Central Asia in exchange for horses and carpets.
 They bought some things from even further away: spices from the Mauryan Empire in India, glass and silver from the Parthian Empire, fur and gold from the Roman Empire, and even ivory from Africa.

 Wu Ti also set up the first university in China, in 124 BC.
 Young men (only men were allowed to go to university then) were chosen for being very smart and hard-working and then the government paid all their expenses while they went to the school.
 At first the university had only fifty students, but it grew quickly.
 Students at the school mainly studied Confucian philosophy, which Wu also made the official state philosophy.
-Now men who wanted to become governors and judges had to pass a very difficult examination to see if they were smart and well educated enough.
+Now men who wanted to become governors and judges had to pass a very hard test to see if they were smart and well educated enough.

 In 111 BC, Wu Ti invaded northern Vietnam, and made it part of the Han empire.
 And in 108 BC, he invaded northern Korea and took it over.